Changes to QLD Coal Mine Workers Health Scheme

 Since July 2016, US-based B-readers accredited by NIOSH have provided a dual-reading service to Queensland's coal mine workers.
 From 2017 the transition to Australian B-readers has been progressing.
 DNRME has engaged Lungscreen Australia to coordinate an Australian-based dual-read program.
 The University of Illinois Chicago (UIC) will continue to audit a sample of chest X-rays submitted with health assessment records as part of the ongoing quality assurance program as recommended by the Monash University review.

 2. Review X-Rays

-QLD Coal Board appointment requests will need to be submitted though an online appointment requests page located here.
-The appointment request page includes a link to the section 1 for your booking representative to complete.
-If the requested information including Section 1 of the form is not supplied we will be unable to complete your booking.
+Qld Coal Worker Health Assessments need to be submitted through the online appointment request page located here.
+The appointment request page includes a link to the Section 1 for your booking representative to complete.
+If the requesting information including Section 1 of the form is not supplied we will be unable to complete your bookings.

-Appointments for QLD Coal Board Medicals will not be taken over the phone, via email or through Diary Direct as of the 8 May, 2018.
+Appointments for Qld Coal Mine Workers’ Health Scheme Assessments will not be taken over the phone, via email or through Diary Direct as of the 8 May, 2018.
 We apologise for any inconvenience, however we have had to update our internal processes and procedures to ensure we are compliant with the legislative updates.

 Medical Appointment Request Form

 To ensure compliance with the Queensland Department of Natural Resources, Mines and Energy (DNRME), Sonic HealthPlus requires all requests for a QLD Coal Board Medical to be submitted though the below appointment request form.
-As of the 8 May 2018 requests for QLD Coal Board Medicals will no longer be taken over the phone, via email or through Diary Direct.
+As of the 8 May 2018 requests for Qld Coal Mine Workers’ Health Scheme Assessments will no longer be taken over the phone, via email or through Diary Direct.

 Note: the preferred browser for this application is Google Chrome.
 Please use Google Chrome to ensure that your request is received.Download Section 1 FormFor an extension click hereFor a review please click here